AutumnMood924/TheAutumnCircus/README.md

+# A modularized Balatro mod adding a variety of content!

 MoreConsumables for Balatro to add more consumables
+JokerStamps for Stamp Your Joker
+VouchMe?

+# Changelog
+## Version 0.1.0
-Version 0.1.0 adds 5 Tarot, 5 Planets, and 3 Spectral cards
+  5 Tarot, 5 Planets, and 3 Spectral cards
+## Version 0.2.0
+  7 new Spectral cards
+  Added Joker Stamps module with 5 stamps
+  Added VouchMe module with 2 sets of vouchers

-Credits
+# Credits
 AutumnMood - Code
 Lyman - Art and good taste